Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 }

-Jackson annotation:
+Jackson Annotation:

-If we want to modify the way in which we serialize JSON an entity, we have the annotations @JsonIgnore, @UpdateTimestamp, @JsonProperty (“”), @JsonAlias ({” gN”, “n”}) to influence the way in which Jackson serializes our entity, to hide fields or rename them.
+If we want to modify how an entity is serialized to JSON, we have the annotations @JsonIgnore, @UpdateTimestamp, @JsonProperty(""), @JsonAlias({”gN” , “n”}) to influence how Jackson serializes our entity, to hide fields or rename them.

-• @CreationTimestamp.
+- @CreationTimestamp.
 It will be automatically filled with the current date and time.

-• @JsonProperty (“Name”).
-If we want to change the name property in Json.
+- @JsonProperty("Name").
+If we want to change the property name in JSON.

-• @JsonAlias ({” geneName”, “name”}).
-TIt allows you to adapt your code to handle these changes without having to modify the internal structure of your class.
+- @JsonAlias({”geneName” , “name”}).
+It allows you to adapt your code to handle these changes without needing to modify the internal structure of your class.

 To add it, run the following command at the end of the project.